jaganmn/macpan-workshop/syllabus.md

 Details on how to prepare for the workshop are covered [here](#preparation).

+**MJ: I tend to find such pointers to future sections distracting/redundant when there is a clear TOC.**

 ## Background

 The [`macpan2`](https://canmod.github.io/macpan2) package is a flexible compartmental modelling tool that has been optimized for fast calibration to data.
 This package grew out of lessons learned developing the [McMasterPandemic](https://github.com/mac-theobio/McMasterPandemic) COVID-19 model, which was used to support public health during the pandemic.